 Given that the word sgraffito is derived from the Italian word graffiare meaning ‘to scratch,’ the technique did indeed begin in Italy and dates back to around the 15th or 16th century.
-Sgraffito played an important part in Rome during the Renaissance period and was frequently used by famous artist Caravaggio and his partner Maturino da Firenze.
-Both of the artists were contemporaries of Raphael (one of the painting masters alongside Michelangelo and Leonardo da Vinci) and part of his workshop.
+Sgraffito played an important part in Rome during the Renaissance period and was frequently used by the famous artist Caravaggio and his partner Maturino da Firenze.
+Both of the artists were contemporaries of Raphael, one of the painting masters alongside Michelangelo and Leonardo da Vinci, and part of his workshop.

 So the first place to start with sgraffito is choosing which clay to make your piece from.
 As a basic rule, fine clays work much better, as anything rough or with too much grog in won’t create a smooth finish when you’re scratching off the topcoat of slip or underglaze.
 You can, of course, use the sgraffito technique on any shape or size of pot you wish, but for your first time a large flat dish, plate or tile will be easiest to work with.
 Once you have done your work, you’ll need to let it dry to leather hard, as it will be much easier to carve and your lines will be more defined.

 Then for the creative part in choosing what design you want to use.
-There are a couple of different techniques you can choose.
-Firstly you can use a pencil (something light like a 2B pencil) to put your design onto the piece, or you can just scratch freehand into the clay.
+There are a couple of different techniques you can choose from.
+Firstly you can use a pencil, something light like a 2B pencil, to put your design onto the piece or you can scratch freehand into the clay.
 Secondly, if your design is a little more on the elaborate side, you can draw it first onto tracing paper.
 Then simply put the tracing paper onto your work, and carefully copy the design onto your plate.
 A good tip is to use a colored pencil to copy from the tracing paper, so you can see exactly which lines you have already traced.